Ponmuttayidunna Tharavu: Plot

 Pavithran consults Bhaskaran as he is the village goldsmith.
 Bhaskaran checks the necklace and confirms whether the necklace was given to him by Panicker.
-And when his regular friends have gathered in the village square, Bhaskaran declares that the necklace is made of copper, containing very little gold.
-Pavithran now humiliated, with his wife and kid storms into Panicker's home.
+Meanwhile, Velichappadu and Madhavan Nair comes to Bhaskaran for donation to temple.
+And when his regular friends have gathered in the village square, Bhaskaran declares that the necklace is made of copper, containing very little gold.He even adds that he would've been incarcerated if he took the necklace for sale in town believing Pavithran.
+Pavithran now humiliated, with his wife and kid, storms into Panicker's home.
 He feels that he has been shortchanged, and Snehalatha was not true to him.
-Panicker is forced to admit that this necklace was not some thing which he purchased, but was given by Bhaskaran to Snehalatha some years back.
+Panicker is forced to admit that this necklace was not something which he purchased but was given by Bhaskaran to Snehalatha some years back.
 The love affair of Snehalatha and Bhaskaran also now comes out in the open.
-This irritates Pavithran even further as he now feels everyone was tricking him.
-The villagers too take up sides, and a huge fight starts.
+This irritates Pavithran even further as he now feels everyone is tricking him.
+Pavithran asks whether he was cheated by Bhaskaran or Snehalata for which Panicker replies Bhaskaran.
+The villagers too take up sides, and a huge fight ensues.

-Like in a typical village, the fight soon stops and every thing returns to normal.
-When asked by Bhaskaran's father as to who gave him the idea to mix copper with gold.
-Bhaskaran replies that he learnt the idea from his father, who used to fool his wife (Bhaskaran's mother) by polishing copper with gold.
-Pavithran finally decides to take back his wife and daughter.
-The movie ends with a note which indicates that Bhaskaran too has found his true love in the dance teacher, Parvathi.
+During the fight Paappi goes to Hajiyar's house and informs that Hajiyar is being beaten to pulp.
+Hearing this Hajiyar's Wife Khalmayi rushes to spot and as in any typical village, the fight soon stops when everyone sees Hajiyar's Wife for first time, and everything returns to normal.
+When asked by Bhaskaran's father as to who gave him the idea to mix copper with gold, Bhaskaran replies that he learned the idea from his father, who used to fool his wife by polishing copper with gold.
+Pavithran finally decides to take back Snehalatha and daughter.
+The movie ends with a note which indicates that Bhaskaran too has found his true love in the dance teacher, Parvathi and that she is the real gold.